ading2210/poe-api/README.md

 ```

 ### Finding Your Token:
-Log into [Poe](https://poe.com) on any web browser, then open your browser's developer tools (also known as "inspect") and look for the value of the `p-b` cookie in the following menus:
+Log into [Poe](https://poe.com) on any desktop web browser, then open your browser's developer tools (also known as "inspect") and look for the value of the `p-b` cookie in the following menus:
  - Chromium: Devtools > Application > Cookies > poe.com
  - Firefox: Devtools > Storage > Cookies
  - Safari: Devtools > Storage > Cookies